 - What type of quality t-shirt are you looking for?

 - What’s my price point?

 If you need to send out your design to a printer, that’s where the decision making comes.
-There’s hundreds of suppliers to choose from, so you’ll need to choose based on quality, cost and printing time.
+There are hundreds of suppliers to choose from, so you’ll need to choose based on quality, cost and printing time.

 You can also choose a variety of online printers.
-You can easily google and price out some of your own options, but we really like www.customink.com and www.rushordertees.com.
-Custom Ink lets you choose the brand of T-shirt, too so you can be sure about the quality you’re getting.
+You can easily google and price out some of your own options, but we really like Printful.
+Some printers let you choose the brand of t-shirt, too so you can be sure about the quality you’re getting.
 (Next Level is my new fav, with American Apparel always holding a special place in my closet.)

 5. Evaluate Costs and Pricing